Skip to content

 Accent colors Per-container via card(color=...)
 One embed color

-Components per message Up to 40 Up to 25 (5 rows x 5)
+Components per message Up to 40 Up to 25 (5 rows × 5)

 ActionRow wrapping

 Buttons and selects cannot be top-level children of a LayoutView.
 Always wrap them in ActionRow before calling add_item().
-The V2 helper functions (card, action_section, toggle_section) handle this automatically when buttons are part of a container.
+The V2 builder functions (card, action_section, toggle_section) handle this automatically when buttons are part of a container.

 V2 exit behavior